 Treatment for ovarian cancer is based on the stage of the cancer and how much the cancer has spread outside the ovary.
 Epithelial ovarian cancer has four stages, ranging from the least to most advanced stage.
 Usually, surgery to remove the uterus and ovaries is performed, and sometimes the lymph nodes and tissue from the abdomen may be removed as well.
 Surgery may be followed by chemotherapy, depending on the stage of the cancer.

 It’s important for women treated for ovarian cancer to schedule routine checkups with their OB/GYN so he or she can monitor your body’s progress after treatment and make sure you stay as healthy as possible.
-Make an appointment today by calling 770.720.7733 or request an appointment online.
+Make an appointment today by calling 770.720.7733 or schedule an appointment online.